samipjain/respezy-delivery-app/README.md

 For Future Work -
 - Delivery Request can be displayed in a table format for better visibility and keep track of all deliveries
-- More Form checking can be implemented to make it a robust system
+- Error handling can be incorporated to increase robustness of the system

 Please email `samip@mit.edu` for any queries/comments.